DanialArab/Git/README.md

 ### Comparing Branches

 As we commit to our branches we need to know how they diverge from the master.
 So here we discuss different ways to compare branches:
++ To see all the commits ----> git log --oneline master..bugfix-signup-form
++ To see all the actual changes and not the list of commits ----> git diff master..bugfix-signup-form
++ To see the name of the files that will be affected after merging ----> git diff --name-only master..bugfix-signup-form OR git diff --name-status master..bugfix-signup-form

 to know what commits are coming into master after merging the bugfix-signup-form branch into the master, the following commands means show me **all the commits that are in bugfix-signup-form and NOT in the master:**